3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 So, here, let’s look at all top places for great photo opportunities on and near Lisbon’s tram 28.

-Graça photo spots near the tram
+Graça best photo Ops near tram 28

 Alonga Travel the author is enjoying rooftop views from Graca Viewpoint